tnordloh/testing_your_legacy/README.md

 After reading in log files with Sumo, you can run the sumo_sum script.
 It will prompt you to fill in the ~/.sumo_creds file, with your credentials, if you haven't already.
 Otherwise, it should parse your sumo account, and return a list of tests to your command line, which you can pipe into a test file of your choise.

-They won't be ready for use at this point.
-All of the tests are set to 'skip'.
-You can now start at the first test, which is the most-visited link, and try to run it.
+All of the tests are initially set to 'skip', so that you can enable them one at a time.
+Start at the first test, which is the most-visited link, and try to run it.
 It may need to have some prerequisites filled in; for example, perhaps it requires that the user be logged in, which may require you to create a relevant fixture, and ensure that a login url is called first.

 Example 1:  Base url test